rucio/rucio/doc/rucio-server.md

     $rucio download -u root -v TEST:MYDATA

-This should create a subdirectory MYDATA with the file my-file.dat
+If everything works this will create a subdirectory MYDATA with the file my-file.dat

 From here on, follow the documentation about how to create containers and datasets, add files to them, and add metadata.

 # Appendix: Rucio configuration examples

 ## alembic.ini

 	[alembic]